Opeolu Adeoye

 Opeolu Makanju Adeoye is an American physician who is the BJC HealthCare Distinguished Professor of Emergency Medicine and Department Chair at the Washington University School of Medicine.
 He was elected Fellow of the National Academy of Medicine in 2022.

 Early life and education

 Adeoye was an undergraduate student at the University of Maryland, Baltimore County (UMBC), where he majored in biochemistry.
-He father died from a stroke at the age of 45 and his mother from colorectal cancer at 40, so he became interested in medicine at a young age.
+His father had a stroke at the age of 45 and his mother died from colorectal cancer at 40, so he became interested in medicine at a young age.
 He moved to the University of Pittsburgh School of Medicine for medical studies, and collaborated with Westinghouse High School to deliver a mentoring program for African-American teenagers.
 He also launched an educational initiative at the University of Pittsburgh School of Medicine, where he studied medical education and healthcare.
 He was awarded the Herbert W. Nickens scholarship.
 He moved to the University of Cincinnati College of Medicine for residency, where he specialized in emergency medicine.